Friday 8 May 2026

 -

-The next concert on Monday 11 May 2026 at 19:30, welcomes the acclaimed all-female vocal ensemble Papagena with their programme Tomorrow is today, drawn from their fourth album of the same name.
-The concert explores themes of beauty, love, and the passing of time, with music ranging from early composers such as Hildegard of Bingen and Claudio Monteverdi to modern and contemporary figures including Kate Bush, Caroline Shaw, and James MacMillan.
+The next Pangbourne Arts concert is taking place on Monday 11 May 2026 at 19:30.
+We are welcoming the acclaimed all-female vocal ensemble Papagena with their programme Tomorrow is today, drawn from their fourth album of the same name.
+The concert explores themes of beauty, love and the passing of time, with music ranging from early composers such as Hildegard of Bingen and Claudio Monteverdi to modern and contemporary figures including Kate Bush, Caroline Shaw, and James MacMillan.

 Tickets are available to purchase online (reserved seating) and details can be found by visiting the music pages of the College website which you can view here.